About Permanent Cosmetics

-Permanent Makeup, also known as Permanent Cosmetics, Cosmetic Tattoo and Micropigmentation, Microblading and Microstroke is the process of implanting small particles of mineral pigments slightly below the skin to achieve the illusion of makeup or skin tones.
+Permanent Makeup, also known as Permanent Cosmetics, Cosmetic Tattoo and Micropigmentation, Corrective Permanent Makeup, Microblading and Microstroking is the process of implanting small particles of mineral pigments slightly below the skin to achieve the illusion of makeup or skin tones.
 The color can last 2-5 or more years and is a convenient alternative to daily application of conventional makeup.
 It employs both science and art and has been used for years by Plastic and Cosmetic Surgeons, Ophthalmologists, and Dermatologists.

 - Wants a more youthful fresh look